Similar Deals Today

 We have seen PC manufacturers go heads-over with top-notch technologies and designs, but we didn’t anticipate Huawei’s direct assault on the bests of Dell, Apple, Lenovo and Asus in the high-end computing niche.
-For buyers looking for an attractive alternative to the clichéd Surfaces and MacBooks of this world, the Huawei MateBook X Pro (Mach-W29C) is perhaps the only thing worth considering for 2019.
+For buyers looking for an attractive alternative to the clichéd Surfaces and MacBooks of this world, the Huawei MateBook X Pro (Mach-W29C) is perhaps the only thing worth considering.

 Huawei has managed to deliver a sleek ultraportable laptop that mimics the Apple MacBook Pro (2018) on everything –from color to keyboard switches.
 But in surprising twist, Huawei’s replica of the MacBook Pro is luxurious, performant and long-lasting, with subtle improvements upon both Apple’s design and the Dell XPS 13’s performance.

 Granted, the company has achieved such a design by emulating the trend setters, albeit closely, it’s clear that none of them has managed to realize this level of balance of form and function.
 Sure, you may opt to pay handsomely for the big names, but if brands don’t excite you, the math works in Huawei’s favor with a complete experience that none of its competitors have managed to muster for a similar price.